JacobLMiller/jacoblmiller.github.io/contents/home.md

 Hey!
-You're at the personal website of Jacob Miller, a postdoctoral fellow at TU Munich, Campus Heilbronn.
+You're at the personal website of Jacob Miller, a postdoctoral fellow at TU Munich.
 My primary research interest is network visualization, in particular network layout.

 Find my CV <a href="miller_cv.pdf">here!</a>